-3.23(a) 3.23(b) 3.23(c) Kenya SME Limited Financial statements For the year ended 31st December 2018 RSM NOTES (CONTINUED) 2018 25.
-Related party transactions (continued) KSh'000 2017 KSh'000 CA - 651(1) vi) Directors' advances and credits At 1st January Advances and credits granted during the year Interest charged/(paid) Amounts re-paid At 31st December The advances to directors are unsecured and bear interest at 10% per annum.
-They within 2 years of the reporting date. are all repayable CA - 651(1) vii) Guarantees entered into by the Company on behalf of the directors CA - 651(4) [Describe the nature and terms of any such guarantees, including the maximum may be incurred and any amount paid or liability incurred by the Company for fulfilling the guarantee.]
+3.23(a) 3.23(b) 3.23(c) Fi nanc SME Limited ial statements y year ended 31st December 2025 NC TES (CONTINUED) 2025 2024 25.
+Rel ated party transactions (continued) 2025 KSh'000 2024 KSh'000 33.7 iv) Key management personnel (including directors) compensation CA - 650 v) Directors' benefits and other remuneration - salaries - fees CA - 650(2) CA - 650(2) CA - 650(2) CA - 650(2) CA - 650(2) - gains made by directors on the exercise of share options - benefits received or receivable under long-term incentive schemes - payments for loss of office - benefits receivable, and contributions for the purpose of providing benefits, in respect of past services of a person as a director or in any other capacity while a director - consideration paid to, or receivable by, third parties for making available the services of a person as director or in any other capacity while a director S CA - 651(1) vi) = Directors' advances and credits At start of year Advances and credits granted during the year Interest charged/(paid) Amounts re-paid At end of year The advances to directors are unsecured and bear interest at 10% p within 2 years of the reporting date. per annum.
+They a are all repayable CA - 651(1) vii) Guarantees entered into by the Company on behalf of the direct ctors CA - 651(4) [Describe the nature and terms of any such guarantees, including the incurred and any amount paid or liability incurred by a fulfilling the guarantee.]
 21.15 26.
-Contingent liabilities During 2018, a customer initiated proceedings against Kenya SME Limited for a fire all a faulty product supplied by the Company.
-The customer asserts that its total losses are and has initiated litigation claiming this amount.
-The Company's legal counsel do not consider that the claim has merit, and the Concontest it.
-No provision has been recognised in these financial statements as the director it probable that a loss will arise.
+Coı ntingent liabilities a fa ring 2025, a customer initiated proceedings against Kenya SME Limitulty product supplied by the Company.
+The customer asserts that i has initiated litigation claiming this amount. con e Company's legal counsel do not consider that the claim has me test it.
+No provision has been recognised in these financial statemen robable that a loss will arise.
 32.10 27.
-Events after the end of the reporting period On
+Eve ents after the end of the reporting period refu